tonyelhabr/bdb2021/README.md

 > these plays”. - [Ted Nguyen, USA Football,
 > 2017](https://blogs.usafootball.com/blog/4177/rub-concepts-how-to-defend-them-and-how-offenses-can-counteract-it)

-To provide an illustration of the impact pick plays can have, below is the pick play that resulted in the highest expected EPA in the 2018 season.
+To illustrate the impact pick plays can have, below is the pick play that resulted in the highest expected EPA in the 2018 season.

 ![](https://github.com/tonyelhabr/bdb2021/raw/master/inst/highest_epa_pick_play.gif)